owencm/ballista/docs/share_interface.md

   field) but we will expand this with more options in the future.
 If this is a string `x`, that is short-hand for `{verb: x}`.
 * `payload` is the object that will be delivered to the handler.
 It contains the data being shared between applications.

-There is a clean separation between the two: the user agent only looks at `options`; the handler only receives `payload`.

-This means the `payload` data structure will be quite flexible, with different fields expected depending on the verb.
-Shown above are some of the fields for `share`, but more may be allowed (such as image data).
+Its fields depend on the verb (shown above are some of the fields for `share`, but more may be allowed, such as image data).

 `performAction` always shows some form of UI, to give the user a choice of application and get their approval to invoke and send data to a potentially